blackblade0/Square_Root/README.md

 # Sqaure_Root
-Find the Square Root of any number
+This Program helps you to find the Square Root of any number.
+Written in C.
+Will repeat 3 time.